Why Work with HIQA?

 Current Vacancies

-Location: Dublin, Cork or Galway
+Location: Cork, Dublin or Galway

-Grade: Executive Officer
+Grade: Principal Officer

 Directorate: Health Technology Assessment